MicrosoftDocs/cpp-docs/docs/atl/reference/cwindow-class.md

  [CDialogImpl](../../atl/reference/cdialogimpl-class.md) Allows you to create a modal or modeless dialog box.

- For more information about windows, see [Windows](http://msdn.microsoft.com/library/windows/desktop/ms632595) and subsequent topics in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For more information about windows, see [Windows](http://msdn.microsoft.com/library/windows/desktop/ms632595) and subsequent topics in the Windows SDK.
 For more information about using windows in ATL, see the article [ATL Window Classes](../../atl/atl-window-classes.md).

 ## Requirements
  **Header:** atlwin.h